acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 At this point, paragraphs 1 and 4 are automated by [WhateverGreen](https://github.com/acidanthera/WhateverGreen) and [AppleALC](https://github.com/acidanthera/AppleALC).
 It works in OS X 10.8 and later, and greatly simplifies graphics enabling in macOS.

 ## General recommendations
-1. Select the required amount in BIOS for Graphics Memory Allocation (DVMT Pre-Allocated): 32MB, 64MB, 96MB, etc. depending on the framebuffer.
+1. Select the required amount in BIOS for Graphics Memory Allocation (DVMT Pre-Allocated): 32MB, 64MB, 96MB, etc. depending on the framebuffer (Look value TOTAL STOLEN in framebuffer list).
 For the total amount of memory DVMT (DVMT Total) select: MAX.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/bios.png)
 Some faulty BIOSes show a higher value, but actually allocate less.
 In such cases select a value a step higher.
 This is common with Dell laptops, their BIOS reports 64MB, but actually allocates 32MB and there is no way to change it.
 Such case will be shown in this manual.